ByteTheCookies/ByteTheCookies.github.io/src/content/news/cookiefarm1.3.0.md

 It’s a foundation shift.

 We moved from a set of tools to a structured platform with proper workflows, collaboration, and scalability.

+## New DOCSSS

+We also launched a new documentation site with detailed guides, API references, and tutorials to help teams get the most out of [CookieFarm](https://cookiefarm.bytethecookies.org).

 ## Full changelog